 B Corp: Business as a force for good

 Pukka is proud to be a UK founding member of the fast-growing global community of almost 5,000 B Corp businesses.
 B Corps are taking action to have positive social and environmental impact, by operating in a sustainable and transparent way.

 The B Corp way – going beyond business as usual

 To certify as a B Corp, Pukka is rigorously assessed through our completion of the B Impact Assessment every three years, which captures our ongoing commitment to meet the highest standards of environmental and social performance.
 You can learn what Pukka’s B Corp certification means in practice below.

 Workers -What does it mean to be a better employer?

-As part of our commitment to Fair for Life (the gold standard in fair and ethical trade), Pukka ensures that everyone along the whole certified supply chain is treated fairly and equitably including our growers and collectors around the world, are paid fairly and have safe working conditions.
+As part of our commitment to being certified Fair for Life (the gold standard in fair and ethical trade), Pukka ensures that everyone along the whole certified supply chain is treated fairly and equitably including our growers and collectors around the world.
 At Pukka, we actively promote a development culture with a strong emphasis on learning programmes in nature.
 Mindfulness courses are offered to all our employees in addition to four volunteering days a year.
 Our employees can also claim back costs in connection to personal wellbeing and development activity.
 These benefits are unique to working at Pukka and support our culture by keeping our people connected to our mission.
 A massive 94% of Pukka people said they would recommend Pukka as a great place to work in our last employee survey.

 Environment - What does it mean to be a better steward of the planet?